Macro Research for Development: An IMF-DFID Collaboration

 Cross-country experiences in emerging market and low-income countries suggest that targeted and balanced initiatives to encourage competition, put in place information and market infrastructure, address collateral issues, limit excessively intrusive public sector interventions and dominance, maintain macroeconomic stability, and exercise appropriate macro-prudential oversight to avoid creating new sources of instability can help overcome specific impediments to increasing the depth, breadth, and inclusion of financial systems (Chart 3).

-• Efforts to strengthen the analytical and policy underpinnings of Fund advice on financial sector deepening in LICs continue.
-Professor Robert M. Townsend of MIT has agreed to serve as an external advisor to help strengthen the Fund's analysis and policy advice in surveillance to member countries.
-The Consortium for Financial Systems and Poverty (CFSP), based at the University of Chicago and led by Professor Townsend, is a private research organization of leading economists that will partner with us in several ways:
+Efforts to strengthen the analytical and policy underpinnings of Fund advice on financial sector deepening in LICs continue.
+We are collaborating with Professor Robert M. Townsend of MIT who serves as an external advisor to help strengthen the Fund's analysis and policy advice in surveillance to member countries.

 - Professor Thorsten Beck (Tilburg), serving as an external advisor to a new IMF policy paper, helped in IMF's efforts to better monitor financial sectors in member countries (financial surveillance).
 Drawing upon this new empirical work and case-studies, pilot studies have been conducted in Benin and Senegal